Ecwid/ecwid-api-docs/includes/_store_profile.md

-closed | boolean | `true` if the store is closed for maintenance, `false` otherwise storeName | string | The store name displayed in Starter Site invoiceLogoUrl | string | Company logo displayed on the invoice
+closed | boolean | `true` if the store is closed for maintenance, `false` otherwise storeName | string | The store name displayed in Starter Site invoiceLogoUrl | string | Company logo displayed on the invoice emailLogoUrl | string | Company logo displayed in the store email notifications

 #### MailNotifications
 Field | Type | Description